iainctduncan/papers/source/features_usage.rst

 This uses the message sending functionality in the Max SDK, and is functionally no different from sending a message to a destination object via a patch cable.
-As with regular patch-cable messages, execution will pass to the receiving object and will not return to the caller until all subsequent message handling has finished.
+As with regular patch-cable messages, execution will pass to the receiving object and will not return to the caller until all subsequent processing in the receiving object has finished.
 A variant of send exists, **send***, which flattens all arguments to allow conveniently sending list messages.